shinolab/autd3-library-software/README.md

 The meanings of version number 3.x.y.z are
 * x: Architecture version.
 * y: Firmware version.
-If this number changes, the firmware of FPGA or CPU must be changed.
 * z: Software version.

+If the number of x or y changes, the firmware of FPGA or CPU must be upgraded.

 This versioning was introduced after version 3.0.3.0.

 ## CAUTION ##